swiftlang/swift-evolution/proposals/nnnn-async-await.md

 This design introduces a [coroutine model](https://en.wikipedia.org/wiki/Coroutine) to Swift.
 Functions can opt into to being `async`, allowing the programmer to compose complex logic involving asynchronous operations using the normal control-flow mechanisms.
 The compiler is responsible for translating an asynchronous functions into an appropriate set of closures and state machines.

 This proposal defines the semantics of asynchronous functions.
 However, it does not provide concurrency: that is covered by a separate proposal to introduce structured concurrency, which associates asynchronous functions with concurrently-executing tasks and provides APIs for creating, querying, and cancelling tasks.

-This proposal draws some inspiration (and most of the Motivation section) from an earlier proposal written by [Chris Lattner](https://github.com/lattner) and [Joe Groff](https://github.com/jckarter), available [here](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619).
-That proposal itself is derived from a proposal written by [Oleg Andreev](https://github.com/oleganza), available [here](https://gist.github.com/oleganza/7342ed829bddd86f740a).
-It has been significantly rewritten (again), and many details have changed, but the core ideas of asynchronous functions have remained the same.

 Swift-evolution thread: [Pitch #1](https://forums.swift.org/t/concurrency-asynchronous-functions/41619), [Pitch #2](https://forums.swift.org/t/pitch-2-async-await/42420)